singh-man/books/crackingTheCoding/18_advancedTopics.md

 17.24	What if you precomputed the sum of the submatrix starting at the top left corner and continuing to each cell?
 How long would it take you to compute this?
 If you did this, could you then get the sum of an arbitrary submatrix in O(1) time?

-16.22	Option #2: It's not impossible to use anArraylist, but it would be tedious.
+16.22	Option #2: It's not impossible to use an ArrayList, but it would be tedious.
 Perhaps it would be easier to build your own, but specialized for matrices.

 16.10	Solution 3: Each birth adds one person and each death removes a person.
 Try writing  an example of a list of people (with birth and death years) and then re-formatting this into a list of each year and a +1 for a birth and a -1 for a death.